srihari-sridharan/TypeScript-Fundamentals/README.md

 ### What is TypeScript?

-* https://www.typescriptlang.org/index.html defines it as - "Typescript is a superset of JavaScript that complies to plain JavaScript."
+* [The TypeScript site](https://www.typescriptlang.org) defines it as - "TypeScript is JavaScript with syntax for types.
+TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale."

 * Flexible Options
     * Any Browser
     * Any Host